 Next, constantly tailor the application and read through the job description thoroughly.
 Make sure you focus your sections and achievements specifically around their needs.
 Use plain English; your application must make sense to people outside of your current role.
 Finally, be consistent with your referencing.
 As it is a longer document, make sure you use page numbers and put your name in the header of every page.

 Lastly, let’s talk about the additional information to consider.
 You have to proofread your CV now.
 You've created this great CV, and you want to make sure there are no basic errors.
 So here are our tips for doing that:

 Lastly, people often wonder whether they should put photographs on a CV.
 In public health, I would say that’s a big no, as it’s not relevant to the industry.
 Maybe if you're modelling or acting, a photo is suitable, but don't give anybody any reason to judge you other than by the content of your experience and your skills.
 If they want to find out what you look like at this stage, they can Google you, and they probably will.
 But I would say at this stage, leave it off.

 We’ve shared our top CV tips you can implement for maximum results.
 And the best part is you can get started on it today.
 If you take these recommendations, it won’t take long before getting shortlisted for an interview.
 We would love to hear about any successes you have!
 Email us here.

 We hope that you have found this helpful.
 However, we understand you may be busy or need extra help.
-We recommend TopCV, which offer some great packages including a free CV review and cover letter writing.
+We recommend TopCV, where you can get a free CV Review.
 You can take a look here.
 Or do you need your CV an expertly written and keyword-optimised CV that sets you apart?
 Click here to see TopCV's packages.

 Many of us reach a point in our careers that we know it's time to move on from a job.
 Whether it's to pursue a new career opportunity, improve your salary or leave a dissatisfying position, it's essential to quit on as positive a note as possible.
 This guide aims to help you quit your job the right way.